Top 5 4th Quarter Trades of Le - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Legacy Wealth Management, Inc reduced their investment in ARCA:SCHG by 1,413,014 shares.
-The trade had a 10.02% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $62.59.
+Legacy Private Trust Co. reduced their investment in NAS:TLT by 109,263 shares.
+The trade had a 1.07% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $100.32.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.